kunitoki/django-custard/docs/admin.rst

 The form subclass
 -----------------

-First steps to integrate Django Custard with your app admin is to create a subclass of ``custard.forms.CustomFieldModelBaseForm`` and implements 3 functions namely:
+First steps to integrate Django Custard with an app admin site is to create a subclass of ``custard.forms.CustomFieldModelBaseForm`` and implements 3 functions namely:

 ``get_fields_for_content_type(self, content_type)``
     This function will return all fields defined for a specific content type